Greenhouse grow bags

 Grow bags are incredibly useful throughout the garden: just pop them anywhere you want to grow plants but don't have soil, like the edge of a patio or outside the back door.
 They give you an instant growing space for sweet peas, annual climbers like morning glory, or productive herbs, vegetables or even fruit.

-We stock grow bags in our Hemlington garden centre all year round, as well as useful accessories like frames that clip over them to support your plants as they grow and covers to help them blend more easily into the garden.
+We stock grow bags in our Hemlington and Middlesbrough garden centre all year round, as well as useful accessories like frames that clip over them to support your plants as they grow and covers to help them blend more easily into the garden.
 Here are some top tips to make sure you get the best from your grow bags throughout the year.

 - Fluff up before planting: When you get your grow bags home, plump them up like a pillow before you use them.
 This breaks up the compost inside where it's become compacted in the stack, letting in air and making it easier for your plants' roots to penetrate.